 Crowden to Light Hazzles, 21 miles.
+Jump to Journal.

-The path from the top end of Laddow Rocks is a bit vague, just follow your nose up the valley hopping over the streams, or leaping them after rain.
+The path from the top end of Laddow Rocks is vague, just follow your nose up the valley hopping over the streams, or leaping them after rain.
 All Wainwright’s old-school fun of getting lost, falling into bogs, losing pipes and possibly even expiring on Black Hill has been stolen from us by the flagstone pixies.
 Thank goodness, bless their little pixy helicopter.
 It’s now virtually impossible to go wrong on Black Hill (ha ha), even though there’s a discrepancy between the new edition Wainwright and the new NTG concerning the route off it to the north.
 Fear not, just follow the stones.

-On this late May morning, Black Hill was confusingly not at all black, but white.
+On this late May morning, Black Hill was confusingly not at all black but white.
 At first it was white due to being covered in beautiful Cotton Grass, miles of it, all merrily nodding it’s little cotton buds in the breeze.
 Then it became even whiter as I ascended into thick, impenetrable cloud.

 In April 1999 I’d been up here in warm sunshine.
 Skylarks had sung, the views were extensive, the flagstones nonexistent and the bogs Wainwrightesquely alarming.
 This time I just followed the stones, through the fog and out eventually towards what might or might not be the legendary snack van on the far horizon.